taikoxyz/taiko-client/docs/README.md

 ### Proposing strategy

-Since tokenomics have not been fully implemented in the Taiko protocol, the current proposing strategy is simply based on time interval (which is a required command line flag).
+Since tokenomics have not been fully implemented in the Taiko protocol, the current proposing strategy is simply based on time interval.

 ### Proposing process